 Name, Hi!
 While viewing your job details, it jumped out at me.
-I have extensive experience in “Your Skill”, and I can immediately start working on your job.
+I have extensive experience in “Your Skill” and can immediately start working on your job.

 2- Offer Discount:

 Name, Hello!
 I just read your job posting.
-I have a couple of questions, but first I’d like to make you an offer.
-I’m pretty new to UpWork and looking to land a few clients.
-You can check out my portfolio “Link,” If you feel that I could help you, I’ll do the job for a 10% discount.
+I have a couple of questions, but first, I’d like to make you an offer.
+I’m pretty new to Upwork and looking to land a few clients.
+You can check out my portfolio “Link,” If you feel I could help you, I’ll do the job for a 10% discount.

 3- Be Friendly:

 Name, Hi!
-I see that you need some help with “Anything he/she wants”.
+I see you need help with “Anything he/she wants”.
 I can help make your life easier by taking some of the load off you.

 4- Past Experience: